Initial spin fluctuations as a probe of cluster spin structure in $^{16}\mathrm{O}$ and $^{20}\mathrm{Ne}$ nuclei: Method

 To investigate how nuclear structure affects initial spin fluctuations, we focus on the spin structure of the ground states of ${}^{16}\mathrm{O}$ and ${}^{20}\mathrm{Ne}$.
 To construct initial conditions for spin hydrodynamics, the model must specify, on an event-by-event basis, both the spatial coordinates and the spin of all nucleons. ${}^{16}\mathrm{O}$ and ${}^{20}\mathrm{Ne}$ belong to the class of self-conjugate $4n$ light nuclei, for which mean-field descriptions are known to be strongly modified by the formation of spatially localized $\alpha$ clusters \cite{Hafstad:1938,Ikeda:1968,Freer:2018}.
 A characteristic feature of such clustering is that, inside each $\alpha$ particle, the spins and isospins of the four nucleons combine into (approximately) spin--isospin singlet configurations~\cite{Wigner:1937,Sogo:2009zv,Tohsaki:2001PRL}, leading to strong local cancellation of spin and, consequently, pronounced short-range spin--spin anti-correlations in the nuclear many-body wave function.
 To explore how these correlations are imprinted on the initial spin polarization, the model assigns to each nucleon a spatial position $\mathbf{x}_i$ and a spin projection $s_i=\pm1$, and employs three distinct types of nuclear-structure input: \textit{ab initio} configurations, explicit $\alpha$-cluster models, and a baseline 3pf Woods--Saxon distribution without clustering.

-\textbf{Ab initio NLEFT configurations.} For ${}^{16}\mathrm{O}$ and ${}^{20}\mathrm{Ne}$ we employ microscopic configurations generated within Nuclear Lattice Effective Field Theory (NLEFT)~\cite{Lee:2009PPNP,Lahde:2019NLEFTreview}.~NLEFT solves the nuclear $A$-body problem on a spacetime lattice using chiral effective field theory interactions, and, in particular, the pinhole algorithm allows one to sample the $A$-body density in both coordinate and spin--isospin space~\cite{Giacalone:2024luz,Summerfield:2021oex}.~In this work we use the ${}^{16}\mathrm{O}$ and ${}^{20}\mathrm{Ne}$ pinhole configurations reported in Refs.~\cite{Giacalone:2024luz,Summerfield:2021oex}.~These configurations provide, for each Monte-Carlo event, the full set of nucleon positions together with their spin--isospin quantum numbers, so that correlations between positions and spins, including higher-order many-body correlations, are preserved and can be directly mapped to the initial conditions of our spin-hydrodynamic model.
+\textbf{Ab initio NLEFT configurations.} For ${}^{16}\mathrm{O}$ and ${}^{20}\mathrm{Ne}$ we employ microscopic configurations generated within Nuclear Lattice Effective Field Theory (NLEFT)~\cite{Lee:2009PPNP,Lahde:2019NLEFTreview}.~NLEFT solves the nuclear $A$-body problem on a spacetime lattice using chiral effective field theory interactions, and, in particular, the pinhole algorithm allows one to sample the $A$-body density in both coordinate and spin--isospin space~\cite{Elhatisari:2017eno,Giacalone:2024luz,Summerfield:2021oex}.~In this work we use the ${}^{16}\mathrm{O}$ and ${}^{20}\mathrm{Ne}$ pinhole configurations reported in Refs.~\cite{Giacalone:2024luz,Summerfield:2021oex}.~These configurations provide, for each Monte-Carlo event, the full set of nucleon positions together with their spin--isospin quantum numbers, so that correlations between positions and spins, including higher-order many-body correlations, are preserved and can be directly mapped to the initial spin-density profiles used in our model.
+Note that the NLEFT pinhole output stores spin quantum numbers as projections along a fixed quantization axis (an $s_z$-type projection).
+In our implementation each nucleus is randomly rotated event by event, so that this quantization direction is sampled isotropically in the laboratory frame; we therefore use these two-valued projections as the spin labels entering scalar observables such as $s_i s_j$ and $\mathcal{P}$ (see Appendix~\ref{app:NLEFT} for details and limitations).